Phone / WhatsApp :+86 15868721920

 Superior corrosion resistance ensures your fittings last longer and maintain sanitary conditions.
 You want materials that stand up to cleaning chemicals, high temperatures, and constant use.

 Bpe fittings often require the highest corrosion resistance, especially in pharmaceutical or biotech plants.
-3A fittings work well in food and beverage settings, but you should avoid 304 stainless steel for processes with strong acids or chlorides.
+3A fittings work well in food and beverage settings, but you should avoid 304 stainless steel for processes with strong chlorides or aggressive cleaning regimes unless your corrosion review supports it.

 Direct answer: For the best performance and safety, select fittings made from 316L or Duplex stainless steel, especially for bpe systems.